-Law materials in Dar al-Hikmah Library consists mainly of acts and regulations or statutes, law reports, journals and other law-related publications, textbooks, works of general references, digests, indexes, legal encyclopedias and dictionaries, and other works having some bearing on law.
+Law materials in Dar al-Hikmah Library consist mainly of acts and regulations or statutes, law reports, journals and other law-related publications, textbooks, works of general references, digests, indexes, legal encyclopedias and dictionaries, and other works having some bearing on law.

-I. Malaysian Statutory Law
+- Malaysian Statutory Law

-II.
-English Statutory Law
+- English Statutory Law

 Law Textbooks / Law Monographs

-A common source of information in a law library is the textbooks, written essentially for students, persons in the academic profession, legal practitioners, and others interested in knowing the law on a particular subject.
+A common source of information in a law library is textbooks, written essentially for students, persons in the academic profession, legal practitioners, and others interested in knowing the law on a particular subject.
 Some textbooks incorporate detailed treatment of a subject, while others are usually concerned with describing the basic rules and principles of law with an emphasis on the present state of the law.

 Journals (also called periodicals) are published at regular intervals (ranging from weekly to annually), and are an important source of legal material.
-Legal periodicals contain articles, notes and comments on recent cases, information on recent legal development, book reviews and may also contain other information.
+Legal periodicals contain articles, notes, and comments on recent cases, information on recent legal development, and book reviews and may also contain other information.
 There are Malaysian academic journals such as Malayan Law Journal (MLJ), IIUM Law Journal, Journal Syariah, IKIM Law Journal, Journal of Malaysian and Comparative Law, Malaysian Journal of Law & Society, UiTM Law Review, Current Law Journal (CLJ which is essentially a law report, but publishes articles occasionally).

 English Law Reports